felikemath/research_projects/project2.md

 <button class="button button1"><a href="https://github.com/felikemath/P2_Animation_of_Spacecraft_Trajectory">View the Project on GitHub</a></button>

 ## <a name="_results"></a>Results and Discussions
-Please see the animation video below.
+The animation video is shown below.
+Please click the Replay button to view the video.

 <p align="center">
 <video width="760" height="760" controls>